SJSUMS/SMART-MIRROR-FASHION-AI_SMFAI/README.md

-This project is highly influenced and inferred by [Toward Characteristic-Preserving Image-based Virtual Try-On Network](https://arxiv.org/abs/1807.07688) and [CP-VTON](https://github.com/sergeywong/cp-vton).
+This project is highly influenced by [Toward Characteristic-Preserving Image-based Virtual Try-On Network](https://arxiv.org/abs/1807.07688) and reproduced based on the repo [CP-VTON](https://github.com/sergeywong/cp-vton) Network.

 # Dataset